-Unless you work in a treated sound studio, crafting professional sounding mixes can be a difficult task.
-If you’re a bedroom producer, you’re probably using an untreated room, improper speaker placement, and a space with poor acoustics.
+Unless you work in a sound-treated recording studio, crafting professional sounding mixes can be a difficult task.
+If you’re a bedroom producer, you’re probably using an untreated room, improper speaker placement, and space with poor acoustics.

 Then you test it in the car and contemplate tossing your laptop into the trash and quitting altogether.

 Without a guide for your mixes, you run the risk of creating tracks that sound killer in your bedroom, but nowhere else.

 Fear not.
 You don’t need to spend your life’s savings to create a professional home studio (but if you can, I say go for it!).

 You can actually craft excellent mixdowns using readily available tools!

 Reference Tracks are songs used as a rubric for your mixes, a standard to compare your music with.

 Music is never produced in a vacuum; we are influenced by songs that already exist.
 An original track is merely a collage of ideas and sounds you’ve heard over the years.

 This is particularly true during mixing and mastering.
 Most producers aren’t seeking to create an original mix; they want to emulate professional quality songs, matching their energy, tonality, and loudness.